 “...Deceased…” Varhi whispered the words softly to himself.
 His father, too.
 Slightly different description; blue eyes, slightly taller, auburn hair, high class economy, Zephyr District, Age 34… deceased.

-Both died on the same day he apparently disappeared.
-A year and a half ago.
+Both died on the same day he apparently disappeared, nearly a year and a half ago.

 Someone killed his parents, and… kidnapped him?